pyrsmk/qwest/README.md

 What's new in 2.1?
 ------------------

 A good effort has been made to make qwest usable in any environment, including : the browser, require.js, browserify and web workers.
-It should work in any other AMD loader or even Node.
+It should work in any other CommonJS loader or even Node.

 Quick examples
 --------------